connorcampbelll/Monodromy-Elliptic-Curves-and-Quintics/README.md

 # Mathematica Code for Visualizing Monodromy Groups and Solving Quintics Using the Icosahedron

-This repository contains Mathematica code I developed as part of my research report on Felix Klein's lectures on the icosahedron, with a focus on Bruce Bartlett's recent article published in the *American Mathematical Society*.
+This repository contains Mathematica code I developed as part of my research report at McGill University on Felix Klein's lectures on the icosahedron, with a focus on Bruce Bartlett's recent article published in the *American Mathematical Society*.
 The code was created during my reading course this semester and is not an expert-level implementation but reflects my exploration and understanding of these mathematical topics.

 ## Features